- Does the Department of Economics offer a master's/MA/MS program?

 Do letter writers also need to submit letters of recommendation by the official application deadline, or do they have an extended deadline?

-Letters of Recommendation must be uploaded to the online application system by the December application deadline.
-Recommenders do not have an extended deadline to submit letters of recommendation.
+Letters of Recommendation must be uploaded to the online application system by December 12th.
+(Only for admissions cycle taking place in 2023/2024)

 Only those applicants whose applications are incomplete will be notified via email.
 Please do not contact us to inquire about the status of your application or to confirm receipt of items sent.
 Given the number of applications we process it is not possible to respond to such inquiries.